nhsbsa/nhsbsa-digital-playbook/src/development/coding-logging.md

 * __Application support__
   Logs can be used to track down issues in production.
 It should be possible to read logs and understand the flow through a programme to help track down where something may have gone wrong.
 * __Application monitoring__
-  Logs can be monitored and used to trigger alerts when something goes wrong.Logs should be monitored for application errors and security events at a minimum.
+  Logs can be monitored and used to trigger alerts when something goes wrong.
+Logs should be monitored for application errors and security events at a minimum.
 Client errors may not be actively monitored, although they should be logged.
 * __Application profiling__
   Logs can be used to understand how an application is behaving in production.
 For instance to identify bottlenecks or performance issues.
 * __Audit__
   Care must be taken when considering logging for audit purposes. __Personally Identifiable Information must not be recorded in logs__.
 Logs should only contain an audit of events, identified by system generated IDs.
 For instance:
-  `User [id] logged into [application-a]`
+  `User: [id] logged into application: [application-a]`
 * __Management information__
   Care must be taken when using logs for management information.
 The production database is a more accurate source of truth.
 However logs can provide a useful picture of how an application is behaving.